Databricks Deployment

 In your Spark Cluster's UI:

-If you have setup your Hydrolix cluster with a default GCP storage bucket and you would like to query your default bucket, follow the GCP setup instructions to configure a credential with your storage bucket before proceeding with querying.
+If you have set up your Hydrolix cluster with a default GCP storage bucket and you would like to query your default bucket, follow the GCP setup instructions to configure a credential with your storage bucket before querying.
+This credential is required so the cluster can issue the presigned URLs the connector reads partitions through.
+GKE workload-identity credentials can't sign GCS URLs on their own.

 Query⚓︎